kblocksio/portal/README.md

 The following steps need to be performed once in order to install configuration and secrets to our clusters.

+Configuration and secrets are all managed together in `.env` files that can be downloaded from a [1Password secret] and stored in Kubernetes secrets within the clusters.
+These secrets are referenced by pods.

 First, let's create a directory for our secrets:

 ```sh